cliffordwilliam/full-stack-markdown-book/_posts/2024-08-09-introduction-to-web-development.md

 Here is a Recursive Recipe for Learning to Program:

 1. **Follow tutorials step by step:**
   Follow blindly, just like Hunter S. Thompson.
-Goal is to get a feel for how things are done in this new framework / language.
+Goal is to get a feel for how things are done in this new framework/language.

 2. **Rebuild the thing you just made or a slight variation of it:**
   Do not use the tutorial as much, find out what you do not know.